Preparing for IUI

 • Brussels sprouts

-Vitamin D: While the role of vitamin D in fertility is still being explored, sufficient levels of vitamin D are associated with better reproductive outcomes.
-Vitamin D supplementation has been shown to improve endometrial thickness and embryo quality, which are critical for successful implantation and pregnancy.
-However, the benefits are more pronounced in individuals with vitamin D deficiency.
-[35, 36] Sources of vitamin D include:
+Although research on vitamin D and fertility is ongoing, adequate levels have been linked to improved reproductive outcomes.
+Vitamin D supplementation can improve endometrial thickness and embryo quality, both of which are essential for successful implantation and pregnancy.
+However, these benefits are most significant in individuals with a vitamin D deficiency.
+[35, 36]

 • Shiitake mushrooms